 An additional example of this type of deadly accident involved two companies that were working on the same job site.
 One man was scooping grade by hand while the other worker from another company was using a skip loader to dig footings along a bank.
 At one point during the work day, the operator of the skip loader began to lift the bucket of his machine when he heard a scream.
 Unbeknownst to the operator, the bucket of the skip loader had pinned the other worker against the footing wall.
 Emergency Services were called and the seriously injured worker was transported to a nearby hospital; he was pronounced dead upon his arrival at the hospital.

 Contact a California skip loader accident lawyer today

-If you or a loved one has suffered a severe and debilitating injury caused by an accident with a skip loader, call O'Brien & Zehnder Law Firm for experienced legal help.
+If you or a loved one has suffered a severe and debilitating injury caused by an accident with a skip loader, call the O'Brien & Zehnder Law Firm for experienced legal help.
 We have the resources available to take the necessary steps in investigating the scene of the accident, ensuring steps are made to persevere the evidence, interviewing witnesses, and building your claim all while protecting your rights.
 Call 916.714.8200 for a free case evaluation.